-The certificate is comprised of two required courses and two elective courses for a total of four courses (12 semester hours) as specified below.
+The certificate is comprised of two required courses and two elective courses for a total of four courses (12 semester hours).
 A grade of B or better in each course is required.
-Current and prospective students should refer to the 2016-2017 Graduate Catalog for a description of the Graduate Certificate in the Nonprofit Sector Philanthropy and Social Change curriculum.
+Current and prospective students should refer to the 2017-2018 Graduate Catalog for a description of the Graduate Certificate in the Nonprofit Sector Philanthropy and Social Change curriculum.
 Note: All traditional 3 semester hour courses will be converted from 3 semester hours per course to 4 semester hours per course as of Fall 2018.

 The certificate may be completed as a stand-alone graduate program or in conjunction with a graduate degree program at Northeastern.
 Additional information about CSSH graduate certificates is available here.